-Kate met her abuser five years ago when she was 34.
+Kate met him five years ago when she was 34.
 It had been six months since her divorce was finalized, ending a 15-year marriage.
 Kate was ready to meet someone new.

 “I thought, ‘Oh, it’ll be fun to try online dating,’” she remembers.

-She says he was nice, at first, but red flags popped up almost immediately, things that she pushed aside, hoping she could help him through.
+She says he was nice at first, but red flags popped up almost immediately, things that she pushed aside, hoping she could help him through.
 He had just gotten out of a relationship with a woman who was a heroin addict.
-She had left him with their two young children, a 2-year-old daughter and a 5-year-old son.
+The woman had left him with the couple's two young children, a 2-year-old daughter and a 5-year-old son.
 Kate says he didn’t seem all that attached to his children, or affectionate, something that struck her as troublesome.

 He was angry—understandably so, she says, after what his ex did to him.
 But there was more than that—he seemed to have a hatred for women in general, often spewing sexist rhetoric about how women were given unfair advantages in life, how they wanted equal rights and then still needed help from men.